xuhuisheng/rocm-build/navi10/README.md

 The codes based on ROCm-3.10.0, please refer <https://github.com/xuhuisheng/rocm-build/blob/navi10/README.md> for preparing build environment.
 OS is Ubuntu-20.04.1.

 OK.
-One thing must say before that building ROCm will cost lots of time, and huge memory.
-If your memory less then 32G, please using swap to prevent compiling error.
+One thing must clarify that building ROCm will cost lots of time, and huge memory.
+If your memory less then 32G, please using swap to prevent Out-Of-Memory.
 This caused compiling even more slower, but it wont break.

 ---